OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/02-EMG-Setup.md

 ## Additional Tutorials

-Ready for more advanced set-ups that will allow you to scroll, control music and lights, and more? head to Example Projects!
+Ready for more advanced set-ups that will allow you to scroll, control music and lights, and more?
+Head to [Example Projects!](../../07Examples/18-EMG_Projects.md)